 I also love a good ghost story and accessible speculative fiction, as well as a bit of horror, especially folk horror.
 Michelle Paver and Andrew Michael Hurley stand out for me here.

 Whatever the genre, whether literary or commercial, historical or contemporary, thriller or crime, I’m looking for originality and distinctive voices.
 I especially like fiction threaded with humour – not necessarily of the laugh out loud kind, it’s often much subtler than that, but you can’t have too many arresting observations and insights.

 On the non-fiction front, I enjoy narrative non-fiction, especially popular history (and prehistory) and science.
 I’m very partial to a memoir.
 I also enjoy nature writing and am interested in folklore.

 While it’s all very well drawing up a wish list, ultimately I’m a fisherman.
-So send me what you’ve got.
+So send me what you’ve got (although please note I don’t represent children’s or YA fiction).
 Take me by surprise, and keep on surprising me.
 I’ll know what I’m looking for when I see it.

 Currently closed to submissions.